Olexandr88/zksafe/README_PRIVATE_OWNERS.md

 4. Transaction is executed.
 Bumped nonce will consume the transaction created in the Safe UI.

-Another way would be implementing an alernative Safe UI that keeps owners in the private, and performs proving in a TEE environment.
+Another way would be implementing an alternative Safe UI that keeps owners in the private, and performs proving in a TEE environment.